Continuum tensor network field states, path integral representations and the encoding of spatial symmetries: Beyond one-dimension: The continuum limit of a PEPS class

 Our strategy is then to first construct a Lorentz-invariant auxiliary action from the continuum limit of a sequence of discrete PEPS.
-We then construct an analytic continuation to the euclidean setting and obtain a one-parameter family of discrete PEPS states giving a rotation invariant euclidean action as $\epsilon \rightarrow 0$.
+We then construct an analytic continuation to the Euclidean setting and obtain a one-parameter family of discrete PEPS states giving a rotation invariant Euclidean action as $\epsilon \rightarrow 0$.
 There are clearly different possible choices for a Lorentz-invariant action; motivated by the first-order action (\ref{cmpsaction}), and certain convenient properties of coherent field states, we derive a Dirac-like action from a specific sequence of PEPS.
-(We will discuss general euclidean actions, including second-order actions for bosonic auxiliary fields, in a future paper.)
+One might question why we bother going via a Lorentz-invariant setting.
+The reason is that if we begin with $SO(2)$ symmetry as our target then we do not have ready access to the intuition that the physical field state is generated by the virtual dynamics of a lower dimensional system.